fnproject/fn/docs/function-format.md

 Cons:

-* Not streamable
+* Not very efficient resource utilization - one function for one event.

 #### HTTP Input Format

 `--format http`

-HTTP format could be a good option as it is in very common use obviously, most languages have some semi-easy way to parse it, and it's streamable.
+HTTP format could be a good option as it is in very common use obviously, most languages have some semi-easy way to parse it, and it's supports hot format.
 The response will look like a HTTP response.
 The communication is still done via stdin/stdout, but these pipes are never closed unless the container is explicitly terminated.
 The basic format is:

 Request: